KelfeinX/gke-labs/README.md

     helm version
     version.BuildInfo{Version:"v3.0.2", GitCommit:"19e47ee3283ae98139d98460de796c1be1e3975f", GitTreeState:"clean", GoVersion:"go1.13.5"}
     ```

+3. As good practice, you should next add and update the official 'stable' repo:

+    ```shell
+    helm repo add stable https://kubernetes-charts.storage.googleapis.com/
+    helm repo update
+    ```

-3. Add yourself as a cluster administrator in the cluster's RBAC so that you can give Jenkins permissions in the cluster:
+4. Add yourself as a cluster administrator in the cluster's RBAC so that you can give Jenkins permissions in the cluster:

     ```shell
     kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=$(gcloud config get-value account)